ltpitt/vagrant-cloudpebble-composed/README.md

 ## Automatic installation using Vagrant
 WARNING: patience and a cup of coffee are needed :)

 `git clone https://github.com/ltpitt/vagrant-cloudpebble-composed.git && cd vagrant-cloudpebble-composed && vagrant up`

+## How to use it
+Simply access from your host machine via browser http://localhost

 ## Manual installation